Compliance

 • Before entering into a business relationship: Identify the person as a PEP and complete the approval process

-• Before hiring (for pre-employment screening): Integrate this into the background check process
+• Before hiring (for pre-employment screening): Integrate into the background check process

 • Ongoing: At least quarterly, preferably monthly.
 Reason: PEP status can change (a person is elected to office)